Career and Technical Education Pathways

 Advanced CISCO – Cybersecurity

 There has never been a greater need for professionals trained in cybersecurity.
-In today’s world everything is a target – from servers, computers, phones and routers to refrigerators and light bulbs.
+In today's world everything is a target from servers, computers, phones and routers to refrigerators and light bulbs.
 This course is designed to prepare students for certification in this field.
 Students learn how to select appropriate hardware and software to provide protection against known security threats.
-They perform advanced installation, configuration, monitoring, and troubleshooting of CISCO IOS routers and ASA firewalls as well as generic network and server equipment.
+Students also perform advanced installation, configuration, monitoring, and troubleshooting of CISCO IOS routers and ASA firewalls as well as generic network and server equipment.
 Intrusion detection and intrusion prevention features of Adaptive Security Appliances (ASA firewalls), switches and routers are discussed.
-Students learn how to set up site-to-site VPNs between CISCO and non- CISCO devices as well as remote access VPNs between CISCO devices and clients.
+Students learn how to set up site-to-site VPNs between CISCO and non-CISCO devices as well as remote access VPNs between CISCO devices and clients.
 Encryption algorithms such as AES, IPSEC, 3DES and MD5 are discussed and implemented.
 This course prepares students for the following industry standard exams: Implementing CISCO IOS Network Security (IINS); Implementing CISCO Secure Access Solutions (SISAS); Implementing CISCO Edge Network Security Solutions (SENSS); Implementing CISCO Secure Mobility Solutions (SIMOS); and Implementing CISCO Threat Control Solutions (SITCS).
 Completion of these exams earns a student the CISCO Certified Security Professional certification.

 Computer Technology

 While learning basic computer maintenance and simple management of operating systems in this exploratory class, students will investigate various computer topics based on individual knowledge and interest.
 These topics may include computer hardware and software, simple networking, graphics, HTML, computer programming, management of computers and Information Technology career areas.
 Students may pursue certifications such as A+ and Microsoft Certified Desktop Professional.
-After taking this class, students will be better prepared to take classes such as Web Publishing, CISCO, Coding in Python 1, Video Game and Simulation, and AP Computer Science.
+After taking this class, students will be better prepared to take classes such as CISCO, Coding in Python 1, Video Game and Simulation, or AP Computer Science.

 Video Game and Simulation Design